 ISSG Graduate Fellows are active participants in the ISSG community, coordinating graduate-focused events, like the ISSG Graduate Colloquium and Theory Salons.
 Fellows also assist the ISSG Director and Associate Director, and the Directors of Graduate Studies and Undergraduate Studies with occasional research and administrative tasks related to the program.
-Fellows complete a maximum of 60 hours of work per semester and are awarded a stipend of $3,000 per semester ($6,000 total).
+Fellows are paid $6,000 for the academic year (pre-tax) via casual hourly payroll.

 Selection of ISSG Fellows is based on academic distinction in queer/feminist and departmental scholarly work, and a proven commitment to ISSG and its activities.
 ISSG Graduate Fellowships generally are awarded to PhD students who have completed, or are planning to complete, the ISSG graduate certificate.
 Please note that ISSG graduate fellows may not exceed 20 hours of work per week for all paid pursuits in combination while on a teaching fellowship, or 10 hours per week for all paid pursuits in combination while on a dissertation fellowship.

 For more information please email [email protected].